RealKareemAnees/API-Security-in-Action/Readme.md

 the client should genetate a unique key so the AS redirects with this key to avoid open redirect vulnerability

 > An open redirect vulnerability is when a server can be tricked into
-> redirecting a web browser to a URI under the attacker’s control.
+> redirecting a web browser to a URI under the attacker's control.
 This can be
 > used for phishing because it initially looks like the user is going to a trusted
 > site, only to be redirected to the attacker.
 You should require all redirect URIs
 > to be pre-registered by trusted clients rather than redirecting to any URI pro-